 Finding bliss even when things aren't particularly great, is an art.
 I've managed to get pretty good at it, so I've made a list of things you can do that might help you find bliss in the chaos also, regardless of what kind of life you live...

 Yoga style breathing techniques to instantly calm anxiety

 I do this when something particularly stressful has happened or if I'm suddenly upset by something.
 By taking deep yoga breaths: 4 seconds in through the nose, hold for 7 seconds and 8 slow seconds out through the mouth, your brain gets a signal to slow down the chaos and releases calming chemicals.

-Creating a personal space or corner of your home for relaxation
+Creating a personal space or a corner of your home for relaxation

 Make a corner to spend time in, even if it's just 5 minutes.
 Like my sunny balcony; every other day I sit there surrounded by plants with a cup of coffee in hand just taking in the sounds of birds and trams in the distance, and I watch the clouds roll by.
 I try to do this at least twice a week.
 For you it might be a meditation corner, or a reading nook - whatever works for you.